-Formed in the West London suburb of Hounslow in 1990, Dodgy comprises Nigel
+Formed in 1990 in the West London suburb of Hounslow, Dodgy brings together

 home to move closer to London and change their name to Dodgy.
 With its sunny